LIFEHUBBER

 ClawMark is a living-world benchmark positioned around multi-day, multimodal coworker agents, with 100 tasks spread across professional domains and tool-backed work environments.

 The official repository presents ClawMark as a benchmark for evaluating coworker-style agents across timelines, multimodal evidence, and multiple external systems.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is for general reference, not a recommendation.
+Check the original source before relying on the resource.

 What it is